Naturally, It Begins with a Question.

-This year's focus on faith and reason builds on our developments and discoveries so we can continue to act to improve global conditions.
+Our focus this year continues to build on learning, contemporary developments and discoveries as we act to improve global conditions.

 - Campus Cultural Connections